 Macros

-A collection of macros for JSX.
-They are need to manually enabled by set macros
+A collection of compile-time macros for JSX.
+These macros must be explicitly enabled by setting the macros option to true.

 Setup